-i.
-If the candidate algorithm calculates intermediate values (e.g., internal rounds) for a computation (e.g., the encryption of a single block), then the submitter shall include known answers for those intermediate values for the computation for each of the required security strengths.
+i. .
+If the execution of the algorithm produces intermediate results that are informative (e.g., for debugging an implementation of the algorithm), then the submitter shall include known answers for those intermediate values for the computation for each of the required security strengths.
 Examples of providing such intermediate values are available at: http://csrc.nist.gov/groups/ST/toolkit/index.html.